bmckenzie93/natours/README.md

   [11:47am]
   I am about to work on the story section on this Natours project.
 In this section I will learn how to create testimonials and have a bakcground video.
 I am not feeling totally in flow with code so far this morning, so I am going to make myself some coffee and try and zone into what I am learning and become present to it.
 No rush, I have 8 hours today.

+  [1:00pm]
+  So far I have gone over how to skew a div with content, and skew back the content so it looks right.
+I also went over the shape outside ability and made a clip path of a circle.

+  []
 }